frenzi37i/ESP32-LVGL-ILI9341-Arduino-Example/README.md

 A custom display driver and input driver are implemented instead.

+The minimal implementation is in /LVGL_example
+An implementation with WiFi and FreeRtos is also provided in /LVGL_FRTOS_WIFI (needed to setup your wifi SSID and Password)

 ## 📌 Environment

 | Component | Version / Notes |